DeimosMH/CodeTasks/Notes/C++PrimerPlus/C++PrimerPlus.md

 [2.](./exercises/exercise_ch9_2.cpp)

-Redo Listing 9.9 (`static.cpp`), replacing the character array with a string object.The program should no longer have to check whether the input string fits, and it can compare the input string to "" to check for an empty line.
+Redo Listing 9.9 (`static.cpp`), replacing the character array with a string object.
+The program should no longer have to check whether the input string fits, and it can compare the input string to "" to check for an empty line.